JetBrains/kotlin-web-site/docs/reference/functions.md

 ### Varargs - Variable number of arguments

-The last parameter of a function may be marked with *vararg*{: .keyword } annotation
+The last parameter of a function may be marked with `vararg` annotation

 ``` kotlin
 fun asList<T>(vararg ts : T) : List<T> {